-The Consent Holder must design and construct new public roads, pedestrian accessways and pedestrian bridges in general accordance with the requirements of Auckland Transport and in general accordance with the approved plans referenced in Condition 1.
+The Consent Holder must design and construct new public roads and pedestrian accessways in general accordance with the requirements of Auckland Transport and in general accordance with the approved plans referenced in Condition 1.
 Confirmation from Council that the works have been satisfactorily undertaken must be provided when applying for a certificate under section 224(c) of the RMA.

 - Acceptable forms of evidence include Engineering Approval Completion Certificates. - Construction of public roading requires an Engineering Approval.
-Departure from Standards may be required where designs do not comply with AT standards. - Design of public roads must include (but is not limited to), appropriate tracking in accordance with Auckland Transport's TDM, road pavement, pedestrian footpaths, cycle ways, street lighting, street furniture, road marking, traffic calming devices, road stormwater drainage, raingardens, etc. where required. - Plans approved under Resource Consent do not constitute an Engineering Approval and should not be used for the purposes of constructing public works in the absence of that approval. - The Consent Holder is advised that the New Zealand Addressing Standard (AS/NZS 4819:2011) requires all new public roads and all extensions to existing roads to have a road name.
+Departure from Standards may be required where designs do not comply with AT standards. - Design of public roads must include (but is not limited to), road pavement, pedestrian footpaths, cycle ways, street lighting, street furniture, road marking, traffic calming devices, road stormwater drainage, raingardens, etc. where required. - Plans approved under Resource Consent do not constitute an Engineering Approval and should not be used for the purposes of constructing public works in the absence of that approval. - The Consent Holder is advised that the New Zealand Addressing Standard (AS/NZS 4819:2011) requires all new public roads and all extensions to existing roads to have a road name.
 All road names must be approved by the Council.
 In order to minimise disruption to construction and survey works, the Consent Holder is advised to obtain any road name approval before applying for a section 223 certificate.

-104. Pavement Design
+98. Pavement Design